 All dissection specimens come with our 90-day satisfaction guarantee.
 HST specimens fit homeschool curriculums, classroom labs, and co-op projects.

-Order 10+ of any specimen and receive a bulk discount!
+Order 10+ of any specimen and receive a bulk discounted subtotal!

 Preserved Specimen Shelf Life

-Seal your dissected specimens in a Ziploc bag after use.
-Be sure to remove any air pockets.
-Ideally, you’ll want to finish a dissection within a week.
-If that’s not possible, you can refresh the specimen with glycerin.
+Seal your dissected specimens in a Ziploc bag after use and be sure to remove any air pockets.
+Ideally, you’ll want to finish a dissection within one week.
+If that’s not possible, you can refresh the dissection specimen with glycerin.